paketo-buildpacks/node-engine/README.md

 file](https://github.com/buildpacks/spec/blob/main/extensions/project-descriptor.md).
 This could be useful if your app is a part of a monorepo.

+### Exclude python installation during the build process

+To exclude the participation of the cpython during the build process, please use the `BP_NODE_EXCLUDE_BUILD_PYTHON` environment variable at build time either directly (ex. `pack build my-app --env BP_NODE_EXCLUDE_BUILD_PYTHON`).

+This will skip the installation of python during the build process on the build base image, by not requiring the cpython buildpack through the build plan.

 ### Enabling Inspector for Remote Debugging

 To enable the Inspector set the `BPL_DEBUG_ENABLED` environment variable at launch time.
 Optionally, you can specify the `BPL_DEBUG_PORT` environment variable to use a specific port.